-Kirstenbosch - The most beautiful garden in Africa.
+Kirstenbosch NBG - The most beautiful garden in Africa.

 Kirstenbosch is the largest of a country-wide network of nine National Botanical Gardens administered by the South African National Biodiversity Institute (SANBI).